wp-plugins/slideshow-jquery-image-gallery/readme.txt

 == Changelog ==

+= 2.2.9 =
+*   Fixed: Descriptions didn't show when 'Hide descriptions' was set to 'No'.
+*   Fixed: Title was given wrong size by CSS.

 = 2.2.8 =
 *   Fixed: Images that have a, to WordPress, unknown size weren't able to show on all websites.